 How does this affect the insurance claim industry in Florida and how Public Adjusters can fight water damage claims?

-The recent 2018 partial summary judgement in Hicks vs. American Integrity Insurance of Florida is crucially important for all insurance claim adjusters and insureds.
+The recent 2018 partial summary judgement in Hicks vs. American Integrity Insurance Company of Florida is crucially important for all insurance claim adjusters and insureds.

-Most policies in Florida have language that states, “We do not insure for loss caused constant or repeated seepage or leakage of water over a period of 14 or more days.”
+Most policies in Florida have language that states, “We do not insure for loss caused by constant or repeated seepage or leakage of water over a period of 14 or more days.”

 If you read the case, there is a partial summary judgement in Hicks favor provided that for losses occurring after the first thirteen days, the burden will be on AIIC (American Integrity Insurance Company) to prove that a particular loss was sustained after the thirteenth day and is therefore not covered under the language of the exclusion provision.”